kukuruza/shuffler/doc/Extending-functionality.md

 ```

 That's all.
 Now you can invoke this sub-command.
-For example, that's how to get the help about the subcommand.
+For example, that's how to get the help about the operation.

 ```bash
 python -m shuffler propertyModulo360 -h